TurboTax Review 2022-2023: Honest Review by a CPAPersonal Taxes

 - Pros: The product itself provides an unmatched user experience, a quality app, and the ability to seamlessly handle complex tax situations.

 - Cons: TurboTax is expensive and has a habit of upselling its customers on products and services they may or may not need.
-Also, its free version is lacking compared to competitor products.
+Also, its free version — which is for simple returns only (not all taxpayers qualify) — is lacking compared to competitor products.

 As a CPA, I’ve used countless types of tax return preparation software over the years, so I love digging into the details whenever a new edition is released as well as sharing with my readers my take on it.